ilham-saleh/my-portfolio/README.md

 ### Getting Started

-To run thisthe front-end of portfolio project locally, follow these steps:
+To run the front-end of portfolio project locally, follow these steps:

 Clone the Repository: